Illustrator’s Pen Tool: The Comprehensive Guide

 3. The Cursors

 The Pen Tool takes on different forms depending on what you're doing when you're using it.
-Each one intuitively makes you aware of the action you are about to perform.
+Each cursor intuitively makes you aware of the action you are about to perform.

 (Caps Lock to toggle between pointer and cross hair)